rust-lang/rust/src/doc/rustc-dev-guide/src/solve/trait-solving.md

 fn foo<T: Trait>(x: )
 ```

-### 3. Trait goals in empty environments are proven by a unique impl.
+### 3. Trait goals in empty environments are proven by a unique impl

 If a trait goal holds with an empty environment, there is a unique `impl`,
 either user-defined or builtin, which is used to prove that goal.